By guest blogger Bradley Busch

 Compared to more traditional methods to reduce aggression, martial arts offer a cost-effective and fun alternative to enhance mental well-being.
 More research is clearly needed, but these initial findings are promising and seem to confirm the long-held paradoxical belief that participating in combat sports can help reduce rates of violence, anger and aggression.

 Post written by Bradley Busch (@Inner_Drive) for the BPS Research Digest.
 Bradley is a registered psychologist and director of InnerDrive.
-He has work with Premiership and International footballers and is the author of Release Your InnerDrive
+He has worked with Premiership and International footballers and is the author of Release Your InnerDrive